-Personalization should affect every facet of your search —from your autosuggest results to the products you rank for any search query.
+Personalization should affect every facet of your ecommerce merchandising search strategy—from your autosuggest results to the products you rank for any search query.
 As in the milk example above, if a user tends to buy organic milk over regular milk, organic milk should appear first for that user.

 Great personalization is more than simple segmentation covering demographic data like gender or age.
 It’s about learning your individual customers’ preferences based on their historical data and previous interactions with your site.
 With every search, click, bounce, add-to-cart, and purchase, your users are telling you what products they prefer to buy.
 It’s your job to show them more of those products.

 Poor navigation has the same negative effects as poor search.

-When users can’t find the products they’re looking for, they assume they aren’t sold on the site and leave — many of which never return.
-With this in mind, you’d think more retailers would focus on optimizing navigation; however, this is not the case — especially on mobile devices.
+When users can’t find the products they’re looking for, they assume they aren’t sold on the site and leave (many never to return).
+Especially on mobile devices, poor navigation can pose a huge problem.

-In a mobile e-commerce usability study conducted by Baymard, 50 of the world’s top e-commerce sites were given a score from -100 to 100 based on their navigational usability.
+In a mobile e-commerce usability study conducted by Baymard, 50 of the world’s top e-commerce sites were scored based on their navigational usability.
 The results were less than favorable:

 Following these navigation guidelines will ensure your site isn’t in the red:

 Understand what product features your users care about most — whether it’s color, size, brand, or something else — and display them on the page such that users don’t have to work to find them.
-Facets should be dynamic, meaning that they should vary based on the context of the search query).
-For instance, if a user is searching for “blazer,” you may decide to rank facets like “fit” and “jacket style” higher in the navigation.
+Facets should be dynamic, meaning that they should vary based on the context of the search query.
+For instance, if a user is searching for “blazer,” you may decide to display facets like “fit” and “jacket style” higher in the navigation.
 If they’re searching for “pants,” facets like “inseam” and “front style” would be ranked higher.

-…but there’s more to faceted search than filters and layers.
+But there’s more to faceted search than filters.